 The WBCCSC School Board Policy 7025 addresses investments.
 The policy is included in this report.
 The policy is good for four years according to I.C.
 5-13-9-5.7.
 Our policy was revised and approved in November 2020.
 The policy complies with the law and matches our current practices.
+The board will need to re-adopt this policy in 2024.

-2022 Investments Review
+2023 Investments Review